OracularIS/autest/docs/Creating_Tests.md

 ## Overview
 Creating MOCA based tests requires intimate knowledge of the MOCA language and some concepts.
 As we create tests, we will utilize some concepts heavily:

 Some of these tests may be performing a series of complex tasks.
-When  they are executed in the context of auTest, we want to publish the details about each step.
-This requires appropriate use of “&” so that the output of the whole script is then published to the auTest framework.
+When  they are executed in the context of AuTest, we want to publish the details about each step.
+This requires appropriate use of “&” so that the output of the whole script is then published to the AuTest framework.
 For example:
 ```
 Publish data where a=1
 &